Understanding Living Wills: What You Need to Know

 The process of creating and using a living will involves several steps:

 - Drafting the Document: Individuals work with a legal professional or use a template to outline their preferences.
-It is essential to be specific about the types of treatments they want or do not want.
+This is genuinely important to be specific about the types of treatments they want or do not want.

 - Signing and Witnessing: The document must be signed in the presence of witnesses, who confirm that the individual is of sound mind and not under duress.